From the physical separation to the often-conflicting time zones and schedules, long-distance relationships are difficult to live through.

 Couples in LDRs demonstrated more signs of mental and physical health.
 The signs included higher energy levels and less stress.

 The researchers attribute this to the independence afforded to individuals in these types of relationships.
 Having time to yourself daily ensures that you take care of yourself properly.
 This means healthy lifestyle choices, including a better diet, regular physical activity, and improved sleeping patterns.

 This one might shock most long-distance relationship skeptics, but LDRs are more fulfilling than ordinary relationships.
 This is according to many specialists and relationship experts, including Queen’s University Ph.D. student Emma Dargie.

 So, how can this be when there is so much frustration from being apart nearly all the time?

 The answer is simple: absence truly does make the heart grow fonder.

-If you are in a long-distance relationship or about to enter one, you probably firmly believe that distance is the greatest challenge you will face.
+If you are in a long-distance relationship or about to enter one, you probably firmly believe that distance is your greatest challenge.
 This couldn’t be further from the truth.
 This geographic limitation might end up being the least of your worries.

 Many people in long-distance relationships have reported that being let down by their partners is worse than being far away from them.

 The good news is that this challenge is very easy to fix.
 All you need to do is be honest about exactly what you expect from your partner.
-This makes the conversion into reality a whole lot easier and reduces instances of disappointment and frustration.
+This makes the conversion into reality a lot easier and reduces disappointment and frustration.

 A 2013 study by Cornell University and the University of Hong Kong on 63 couples produced results that shocked the world.